avedmala/avedmala/README.md

 🐢 Studying Computer Science at the University of Maryland, College Park

-💡 I'm most interested in backend and infrastructure
+💡 I'm most interested in distributed systems and infrastructure

 🔎 You can find me on LinkedIn [here](https://www.linkedin.com/in/avedmala/)